risarora/ML_recipes.md/Docker/Docker 101.md

-Docker for data science, building a simple jupyter container 10 OCT 2017 • 21 mins read https://tsaprailis.com/2017/10/10/Docker-for-data-science-part-1-building-jupyter-container/
+## Docker for data science, building a simple jupyter container
+https://tsaprailis.com/2017/10/10/Docker-for-data-science-part-1-building-jupyter-container/

 This is the first in a series of posts where I’ll be noting down my findings while exploring Docker and how and if it can help for everything Data Science related.
 In this post I’ll try to build a simple container that will have a jupyter notebook installed.